ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-VMware/guide.en-gb.md

 ### 2.1 - Recommendations once the service is delivered

-At service delivery, once you have received you credentials, it's recommaned to change your credentials to connect to your private cloud.
+At service delivery, once you have received you credentials, it is recommended to change your credentials to connect to your private cloud.
-To access the vSphere interface, follow the steps on [the following link](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/snc_getting_started).
+To access the vSphere interface, follow the steps on [this link](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/snc_getting_started).

 You will also need to harden your operating system after you have created your virtual machines.